Dobby85/hearthjs/docs/database/README.md

 ./hearthjs migrate -c
 ```

-This command will ask you a description, write it and valid.
+This command will ask you to write a description about this migration's goals.
 Once you did this, two files will be created in your `migration` directory.
 An `up` and a `down` file.
 Write in your `up` file your database modification and in the `down` file the request which can **cancel** your up.